consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 ## Exploring Module and Plugin APIs
 Once the [dependency on a module or plugin](/basics/plugin_structure/plugin_dependencies.md) is declared in `plugin.xml`, it's useful to explore the packages and classes available in that dependency.
 The section below gives some recommended procedures for discovering what's available in a module or plugin on which a project depends.
-These procedures assume a project has the `build.gradle` and `plugin.xml` dependencies configured correctly.
+These procedures assume a project has the `pom.xml` and `plugin.xml` dependencies configured correctly.

 ### Exploring APIs as a Consumer
 Exploring the available packages and classes in a plugin or module utilizes features in the Consulo IDE.

-If the project is not up to date, reimport the Gradle project as a first step.
+If the project is not up to date, reimport the Maven project as a first step.
 Reimporting the project will automatically update the dependencies.

 In the Project Window, select Project View and scroll to the bottom to see External Libraries.
 Look for the library matching, or similar to the contents of the `<depends>` tags in `plugin.xml`.
-The image below shows the External Libraries for the example plugin project configuration explained in [Configuring build.gradle](/products/dev_alternate_products.md#configuring-buildgradle-using-the-intellij-idea-product-attribute) and [Configuring plugin.xml](/products/dev_alternate_products.md#configuring-pluginxml).
+The image below shows the External Libraries for the example plugin project configuration explained in [Configuring pom.xml](/products/dev_alternate_products.md#configuring-pomxml) and [Configuring plugin.xml](/products/dev_alternate_products.md#configuring-pluginxml).

 ![Example PhpStorm Project Libraries](img/php_prj_libs.png){:width="700px"}